Now, keep reading because I’m going to break down what each chakra is responsible for and its characteristics.

 4. Heart Chakra - Anahata

-This chakra, of course, represents everything that has to do with love, joy, relationships, and compassion, in addition to housing our ability to accept and forgive.
+The heart chakra, of course, represents everything that has to do with love, joy, relationships, and compassion, in addition to housing our ability to accept and forgive.
 Anahata is my favorite chakra and also the one I have to work on the most.

 5. Throat Chakra - Vishuddhi